 The different focus among advisors regarding taxes makes it almost impossible to compare performance on an apples-to-apples basis.
 You’ll even notice that despite our focus on after-tax returns I quoted the expected pre-tax return of a diversified portfolio in the second sentence of this post because of industry convention.

 Alternative Asset Classes Could Increase Your Returns

 It is theoretically possible to earn a higher pre-tax and after-tax portfolio return than that which is possible through Wealthfront, but you would need access to the premier alternative asset classes like hedge funds, private equity and venture capital.
-In fact many private wealth managers tout their ability to provide access to such alternative assets, but as I explained in You Can’t Get Access to the Best Alternative Assets, the alternatives you can access through private wealth managers are highly likely to underperform a diversified portfolio of low cost index funds.
+In fact many private wealth managers tout their ability to provide access to such alternative assets, the alternatives you can access through private wealth managers are highly likely to underperform a diversified portfolio of low cost index funds.
 Typically only very larger endowments and very wealthy families are able to gain access to the alternative managers who can increase your portfolio’s overall after-tax return.